maxbundscherer/a-sdr/docs/i_overview.md

 The setup is based on GNU Radio & self-developed tools/software in Python and C++.
 Timestamps are specified in UTC.
 New FT8 data is automatically published every two hours.

+You can find the changelog of this page [here](https://a-sdr.org/#newschangelog).
+Also check out [Independer](https://a-sdr.org/independer).

 ### Important information

 Due to the current significantly increased energy costs, automatic FT8 recording is currently paused.
 Recording was started on 2022-03-04 and paused on 2022-08-31.

 If you have any questions or would like to support automatic recording, please [email me](mailto:maximilian@bundscherer-online.de).

-You can find the changelog of this page [here](https://a-sdr.org/#newschangelog).